 8. Build projects

-Gradually start to build large projects.
+Jump start to build large projects.
 Next thing you know that you a good at that language.
-It’s just as simple as that.
+It’s as simple as that.
 Make at least 5 projects that you can show to anyone if necessary.
 It will be an add-on to your resume.

 9. Join Communities